 Why Limiting Desires Leads to Happiness

 Having the means to fulfill desires creates problems.
 We feel hunger and we eat.
 Through much of human history starvation was a frequent threat.
 Now most people can fully satisfy their hunger anytime.
 Consequently, we eat too much for own good.
 The same logic applies to other desires.
 Sex in moderation is healthy and leads to happiness and a fulfilled life.
-But unrestrained pursuit of sexual pleasure can destroy relationships, lead to addiction, and divert attention more important pursuits.
+But unrestrained pursuit of sexual pleasure can destroy relationships, lead to addiction, and divert attention from more important pursuits.
 Desire for status and recognition motivates us to work hard and be constructive.
 But unbridled desire for status causes harm as seen too often in political leaders.
 Mill is not saying we should eliminate desire altogether.
 He is likely saying we should limit desires.

-Further Support from Epicurus and Seneca
+Further Support from Tolstoy, Epicurus and Seneca

 I came across this in Tolstoy’s “Anna Karenina” while trying to fill the many gaps in my education by reading the great Russian authors:

 Vronsky (Anna’s lover) meanwhile, in spite of the complete fulfilment of what he had so long desired, was not completely happy.
 He soon felt that the realization of his longing gave him only one grain of the mountain of bliss he had anticipated.
 That realization showed him the eternal error men make by imagining that happiness consists in the gratification of their wishes.